soukudom/Sample-IOx-BRKOPS-2490/Catalyst-AP-APP/README.md

     ```
     ioxclient profiles create MY-PROFILE
     ```
+    To verify the active profile, use `ioxclient profiles list`.

 2. Install the application using the command
     ```
-    ioxclient app install MY-PROFILE package.tar
+    ioxclient app install CLEU-AP-APP package.tar
     ```
-3. To activate the app, use.
+3. To activate the app use.
 Append an activation file if needed with `--payload activation.json`.
     ```
-    ioxclient app activate MY-PROFILE
+    ioxclient app activate CLEU-AP-APP
     ```
 4. Now, start the app
     ```
-    ioxclient app start MY-PROFILE
+    ioxclient app start CLEU-AP-APP
     ```

 After deployment use `ioxclient app info CLEU-AP-APP` to validate configuration